Installing a subwoofer in your car yourself feels great! It’s so much fun to finally enjoy the awesome bass you’ve been missing in your music.

 - +12V battery connection with a fuse

 - A good, solid connection to the car’s metal body

 - +12V “remote on” lead to turn the amplifier on or off with the stereo or ignition

-- An audio signal source to provide a signal for the amplifier to boost
+- An audio signal source (radio/head unit) for the amplifier

 - Wiring from the amp to the subwoofer

 - A speaker made for producing heavy bass (subwoofer)

 - An enclosure designed for bass to install the subwoofer in (or a preassembled subwoofer box)

 - An amplifier with a low-pass crossover feature and enough power to drive your subwoofer (150W RMS or above is recommended)

 In most vehicles, a +12V connection at the battery is relatively easy to find and route power wire to the amplifier mounting location you’ve chosen.